BLOCKSI × CAIU Professional Services Deployment Plan

 Each district receives a tailored deployment blueprint based on their site survey results.
 The architecture covers three filtering layers, classroom management integration, and identity provider configuration.

-Blocksi DNS Filtering — All devices on school network.
-Network-wide policy enforcement.
+Blocksi Virtual Appliance — All devices on school network.
+Network-wide policy enforcement for BYOD and unmanaged devices.

 Off-Campus Filtering